bigscotia10/disco-helper/README.md

-Presales Sandler Discovery Questions Tool
+# Sandler Method Discovery Questions App

+This app is designed to help businesses use the Sandler Method to uncover critical business issues.
+To use the app, follow these steps:

+1. Install the app by running `npm install`
+2. Start the app by running `npm run dev`
+3. Open [http://localhost:3000](http://localhost:3000) to use the app

+## How it works

-This is a sales enablement tool developed using the Presales Sandler selling method for identifying critical business issues during the discovery process.
-The tool uses tailored prompts and OpenAI APIs to provide an extensive range of discovery questions that help you uncover the most important issues in a given business.
+The Sandler Method is a proven sales methodology that helps businesses ask the right questions to uncover critical business issues.
+This app uses the Sandler Method to provide a range of discovery questions that businesses can use to identify their most pressing issues.

-Installation
-To install this tool, follow these steps:

-Clone the repository to your local machine.
-Run npm install to install the necessary dependencies.
-Run npm run dev to start the development server.
-Open http://localhost:3000 to view the app in your browser.
-Usage
-To use this tool, follow these steps:

-Open the app in your browser.
-Choose a category that you want to ask discovery questions about.
-The app will provide you with a list of tailored prompts to ask in order to uncover the critical business issues.
-Use the prompts to guide your discovery process and identify the most important issues for your business.
-Contributing
+## Open Source

-This app is open source and contributions are welcome.
-To contribute, please follow these steps:
+This app is open source, and we welcome contributions from the community.
+You can find the code for this app on [GitHub](https://github.com/yourusername/your-repository).

-Fork the repository to your own account.
-Make any necessary changes and commit them to your forked repository.
-Submit a pull request to the original repository for review and potential inclusion in the project.
-License
+## License

-This app is licensed under the MIT License.
-See the LICENSE file for details.
+This app is licensed under the [MIT License](https://opensource.org/licenses/MIT).